(Last updated September 2023)

 In addition, we may provide anonymous information (i.e., information that does not identify individual consumers or principals) in the form of aggregate or demographic data to our clients or service providers.
 We may also generate and use anonymous information to develop, enhance or validate our products, processes or services.
 Personal information will necessarily be used to generate anonymous information and, when required, to research, validate and test the use of anonymous information in such processes, products, services and enhancements.

 We also provide a suite of authentication services to assist our customers in identifying potentially fraudulent transactions.
-In the course of providing these services, we may use personal information contained in our credit files to see if it matches the information that has been provided by an applicant, typically to credit granting institutions or merchants.
+In the course of providing these services, we may use personal information contained in our credit files or other databases to see if it matches the information that has been provided by or collected from an applicant, typically to credit granting institutions or merchants.
 When we provide our authentication services, we typically do not disclose credit information; instead we use the consumer’s credit file to check the information internally.
 While preventing fraud is in everybody’s best interest, these services may directly benefit consumers if someone is attempting to pose as the consumer by misappropriating the consumer’s identity and personal credit information.

 We collect, use and disclose personal information when the individual is aware of the purposes for which the information will be used or disclosed, and has given his or her consent to such use or disclosure, except where collection, use or disclosure of personal information without consent is permitted or required by law.